How will COVID- 19 (Coronavirus) impact Summer Session?

 UChicago Summer Session awards need-based financial aid based upon an applicant’s demonstrated financial need.
 Students applying for such aid must complete a financial aid application as part of their admissions application so that the award determination can be included in the offer of admission.
-We do not offer scholarships to cover housing, dining, or fees.

 The exception is our UChicago Scholarship Programs.
 Scholarship programs typically cover the total cost of attendance, inclusive of tuition, room, and board; however students must complete additional essays, requirements, and affirm that they meet the eligibility requirements of each program.
 Applicants should read each program's detail carefully as each scholarship program is run during a particular term and may have specific courses that are eligible for the scholarship.

 My parent has not received the parent confirmation or parental permission and release emails.
 What should I do?